 Here’s how outbreak management usually goes:

-A documented pathogenic microbe enters the farm, by some carrier, and forms one or more colonies.
+Pathogenic microbe enters the farm, by some carrier, and forms one or more colonies.
 This pathogen enters the product.
 The outbreak is detected.
 The farm is immediately notified, issues a recall and pulls product off the shelves.
 State-level Department of Agriculture inspects the farm, with the farmer, to find and eliminate the pathogen.
 Operations then continue.

 Florida’s response is not how it usually goes